 How effective is brachytherapy in treating skin cancer?

 Brachytherapy is a very effective treatment option for skin cancer.
 Complete response is seen in >95% of patients.
-This is comparable with surgical excision 1,2,3.
+This is comparable with surgical excision.

 Will the brachytherapy procedure hurt?

-Radiation therapy itself is painless.
-Only in very sporadic cases, where doctors decide that invasive procedures are required for optimal outcome a local anesthetic can be required.
+Superficial brachytherapy itself is painless.
+Only in cases where doctors decide that invasive procedures are required for optimal outcome can anesthesia be applied.

 If I have brachytherapy, do I have to stay in hospital overnight?

 Treatment is usually given on an outpatient basis.
-Standard brachytherapy procedures for treating skin lesions do not required hospitalization.
+Standard brachytherapy procedures for treating skin lesions do not require hospitalisation.

 How will I know if brachytherapy has worked?

 After your procedure, you will be scheduled regular appointments to check that the tumor is responding to the treatment.
-Based on clinical experience a complete response is expected in more than 95% of all patients 1, 2, 3
+Based on clinical experience, a complete response is expected in more than 95% of all patients.

 What are the side effects of brachytherapy?

 All treatments for skin cancer carry a risk of side effects.
-Immediately after the brachythrapy treatment, a redness or rash may appear on the skin.
-This usually resolves within a couple of weeks after finalizing the treatments 1, 2, 3.
+Immediately after the brachytherapy treatment, a redness or rash may appear on the skin.
+This usually resolves within a couple of weeks after finalising the treatments.
 For more information read the side effects section.

 Will I be left with any scars?

 In the majority of cases, the area of skin being treated with brachytherapy will return to normal appearance after a couple of weeks.
-In some cases a slight mark or discolouration of the skin may occur 1, 2, 3.
+In some cases a slight mark or discolouration of the skin may occur.

 How soon can I get back to work after receiving brachytherapy?